gdwnldsKSC/OpenVMS-IRC/README.md

 Disk label is X86SYS (default for V9.2 and E9.2-1 on x86_64)

+VSI/HP/DEC C compiler installed and working

+## What to do
 cc irc.c

 link irc.obj

 mcr DISK$X86SYS:[sys0.sysmgr]irc.exe irc.servername.com

+## Congrats, you now have read-only IRC.

 It will prompt you for a nick, username, and channel to join.
 Username populates both ident and whois username field.

-## Congrats, you now have read-only IRC.